 Eating well is good for both your mental and physical health.
-When it comes to exams and studying, you want to be at your best so that means eating the right foods to ensure your concentration levels are where they need to be.
-We have put together some tips to ensure that you can eat your way to exam success.
+When it comes to exams and studying, eating nutritious foods can help you to ensure your concentration levels are where they need to be.
+We have put together some tips to help you to eat well at exam time.

 Eating well at exam time

 When it comes to planning snacks and meals at exam time, it’s important to make sure you’re eating well.

 No matter how rushed you are, try to avoid skipping meals.
 Eating meals and snacks regularly will give you the energy that you need to study.

 It is a good idea to start your day with breakfast that includes some protein, fat and carbohydrates.
 Try to include slow-release carbohydrates, such as whole rolled porridge oats or whole grain bread, as they provide slow-release energy that will help to sustain you for a few hours.
 Adding a source of protein such as milk or milk alternatives, nuts and seeds, yoghurt or eggs can help to keep you full for longer.

 If you find it hard to stomach a meal in the morning, consider something like a smoothie.
 This is also a good option if you are short on time.
 Have a look at our article on breakfast for busy people.

 The brain uses 20% of the body’s energy, so it is important to eat regular snacks in order to give it what it needs.

 It is likely that you will be very busy in the run up to exams so when it comes to food, it can be helpful to plan ahead.
 It is easier to ensure that you eat nutritious meals and snacks if you plan and prepare them in advance.